 How EAS (Electronic Article Surveillance) Works

-EAS systems use a range of technology to detect articles or products that have EAS labels, stickers or tags attached to them when they travel through gates or sensors at the front of the store.
-This enables staff and store owners to know if a product is leaving their store through an unauthorised entrance or exit (like the front entrance as opposed to the registers).
+EAS systems use radio frequency technology with both RF and AM systems to detect articles or products that have EAS labels, stickers or tags attached to them when they pass through gates or sensors at the front of the store.
+This enables staff and store owners to know if an unauthorised product is leaving their store through entrance or exit (like the front entrance as opposed to the Points of Sale).

-There are millions of EAS systems installed worldwide and it’s the standard method to reduce shoplifting and staff fraud within the retail sector.
+There are millions of EAS systems installed worldwide and EAS the standard method to control and reduce shoplifting and staff fraud within the retail sector.
 It’s worth noting that in Australia (2017-2018 financial year) theft cost retailers $3.37 billion dollars so reducing theft is an appropriate measure if you wish to improve the bottom line in the highly competitive retail market.

 In Australia, there are two main types of EAS systems used in our retail sector.
 These are outlined below.